 Our Board of Directors undertook a review of the composition of our Board of Directors and independence of each of our current and former directors.
-Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our Board of Directors has determined that each of James Geraghty, Jean-Pierre Bizzari, Michael Richman, Julian Adams, Christopher Kiritsy, Steven Prelack, Ann Barbier and Chau Khuong would qualify as "independent" as that term is defined by Nasdaq Listing Rule 5605(a)(2).
-Stephen S. Yoder would not qualify as "independent" under applicable Nasdaq Listing Rules applicable to the Board of Directors generally or to separately designated board committees because he currently serves as our Chief Executive Officer.
-In making such determinations, our Board of Directors considered the relationships that each of our non-employee directors has with our company and all other facts and circumstances deemed relevant in determining independence, including the beneficial ownership of our capital stock by each non-employee director.
+Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our Board of Directors has determined that each of James Geraghty, Jean-Pierre Bizzari, Michael Richman, Peter Kiener, Christopher Kiritsy, Steven Prelack, Ann Barbier and Matthew L. Sherman qualify as "independent" as that term is defined by Nasdaq Listing Rule 5605(a)(2).
+Stephen S. Yoder would not qualify as "independent" under applicable Nasdaq Listing Rules separately designated board committees because he currently serves as our Chief Executive Officer.
+In making such determinations, our Board of Directors considered the relationships that each of our non-employee directors has with our company and all other facts and circumstances determinations, in determining independence, including the beneficial ownership of our capital stock by each non-employee director.